AsahiLinux/docs/macOS-Sonoma-Boot-Failures.md

 ### I have already upgraded to macOS Sonoma and I want to install Asahi Linux

-The Asahi Linux installer has been updated to check the version of your System Recovery, and will refuse to install if there is a mismatch.
-Therefore, it is relatively safe to install at this time.
-It will also inform you if you are vulnerable to the ProMotion display issue.
+The Asahi Linux installer has been updated to check the version of your System Recovery, and will inform you of the risks if there is a mismatch.
+It will also check the ProMotion refresh rate, and refuse to install if it is set to anything other than ProMotion mode.
+Therefore, it is safe to install at this time.

 Start the installation process normally.
-If the installer informs you that your System Recovery is damaged when you attempt the install, that means you will have to wait until a further system update that resolves the problem before you can install Asahi Linux.
-Follow the prompts carefully and read all the text.
+Follow the prompts carefully and read all the information printed.
+If your System Recovery version is mismatched, make sure you understand the risks.
+If your display refresh rate is incorrect, the installer will ask you to change it.

 ### I have already upgraded to macOS Sonoma and I have Asahi Linux